Jasraj-Jassar/MetaCTF-Solutions/advent_of_ctf_2025/README.md

 - Stage 3: Do not trust client-provided userHandle.
 The relying party must map the assertion’s credentialId to the stored user record (where userHandle was originally bound) and ignore any userHandle sent by the client.
 Also avoid predictable/truncated user identifiers; store random 32-byte user handles.

-## 15. Re-Key-very - Cryptography Challenge Writeup
+## 14. Re-Key-very - Cryptography Challenge Writeup

-## Source: writeups/Re-Key-very.txt
+*Source: writeups/Re-Key-very.txt*

 Re-Key-very - Cryptography Challenge Writeup
 =============================================